panthonies/kaggle/Titanic/README.md

 # Predicting Survival on the Titanic

-This is Kaggle's introductory competition.
+This is Kaggle's introductory competition, where the goal is to create a classification model to predict whether passengers survived the Titanic.
 Details on the competition can be found [here](https://www.kaggle.com/c/titanic).

 Files in this folder:
 - *-analysis-titanic.Rmd:* source code for data analysis and modeling (written in R markdown)